Tonyg92x/42MakefileTemplate.c/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is simply all the knowledge ive learned on Makefile at 42 school.
-Armorine86 helped me a lot to make this Makefile.
+Armorine86 made this makefile, I added some comments to it basicly.
 I used his makefile when I started at 42Quebec but I wanted to upgrade it a little bit by adding some comments and things you could do.
 <p align="left">

   <!-- INSTALLATION -->